kruczys/ballzzz/README.md

-# Balzzz Project
+# Ballzzz Project

 ## Description
-Balzzz is a particle simulation project that bounces balls.
+Ballzzz is a particle simulation project that bounces balls.

 ## Features
 - Balls bounce off each other